Resurrection and the End of Sin

 What do I mean by inward change?
 I’m talking about a growing abhorrence for sin, a growing awareness of sin, to see the depth of sin, to hate its insidiousness, to discern its source, to want it gone, to see the outcome in the end of sin and to hate it in ourselves and in everybody else.
 So we make war against sin.
 This is what’s going on in the inside.
 We want to make war against it.
 We hate it.
 We want to mortify it.
 We want to repent of it, with, so with increasing frequency, with increasing intensity, we experience greater and greater levels of victory.
 We no longer smell the stench of death on our lives, but we ourselves become the pleasing aroma of Christ.

-Believing God, taking him at his Word, repenting of sin, forsaking sin and mortifying it, living for God to bring glory to God in the name of Jesus Christ, this is what it means to be a Christian.
-Those who do not live this way, they’re either deceived and disobedient Christians, which I’ll admit there are such creatures, but they’re soon to repent if they’re Christians.
+Believing God, taking him at his Word, repenting of sin, forsaking sin and mortifying it, living for God to bring glory to God in the name of Jesus Christ: This is what it means to be a Christian.
+Those who do not live this way, they’re either deceived and disobedient Christians, which I’ll admit there are such creatures, but they’re soon to repent if their Christians.

 Or more commonly, those who do not live this way are not Christians at all.
 As you stop to consider yourself this morning, look at Paul’s counsel in verse 11.
 And I might say it’s Paul’s command, to “consider yourselves dead to sin and alive to God in Christ Jesus.”
 What does that look like?
 Going to get some application of all this good news.
 How do we apply this?